 b) Scribd – Newsletters, scanned documents, computer generated posters and flyers.
 We also have a retrospective of the Pride in our Past Exhibition (2012) in PDF magazine format stored in our Scribd space.

 c) YouTube – Video files and visualised oral histories where relevant stills are mixed with the audio.
-Our next funding bid will include a further digitisation project allowing us to share more of the captured material.
+We will seek further funding to support the editing and digitisation of the oral histories collected so far making our history more accessible to many people across the globe.

 3) The Mobile Archive and Pop up Exhibition